-The 1,100 individual endowments that comprise The George Washington University's consolidated pooled endowment provide perpetual funding for instructional and research support, professorships, scholarships, and facilities.
+More than 1,200 individual endowments that comprise the George Washington University's consolidated pooled endowment provide perpetual funding for instructional and research support, professorships, scholarships, and facilities.

-Thanks to careful financial stewardship and the generosity of alumni, faculty, staff, students, parents and friends, the endowment grew more than fivefold from 1988 to 2008.
-It held a value of $1.256 billion as of June 30, 2008.
-To learn more about the endowment, visit GW's Investment Office webpage.
+Thanks to careful financial stewardship and the generosity of alumni, faculty, staff, students, families, and friends, the endowment grew to a value of $1.57 billion as of June 30, 2016.

 How does the endowment increase in value?

 While investment returns help to fuel the growth of GW's endowment, the addition and appreciation of gifts are more important over the long term.
 Regular, recurring contributions effectively lower the endowment's cost basis, reduce risk, and enhance performance.
 Over time, market volatility "averages out" as the fund increases in value.Total endowment assets returned 1.2 percent over the last fiscal year and endowment assets in aggregate returned an annualized average of 6.4 percent for the five years ending June 30, 2016.
 The pooled endowment returned 3.1 percent for the fiscal year.

 What is the recent history of GW endowments?

 Two hundred thirteen new endowments have been created since 2011.
 GW pools these individual endowments for investment purposes, with the goal of preserving and enhancing the endowment's purchasing power while providing a relatively stable source of income to meet the university's needs.
 In fiscal year 2016, the endowment provided $77 million for GW's activities.

 - Where have faculty and staff given to in the past?